GAM-team/GAM/README.md

 Source Repository
 -----------------

-The official GAM source repository is on [GitHub].
+The official GAM source repository is on [GitHub] in the master branch.

 Author
 ------